simeononsecurity/simeononsecurity.ch/content/articles/the-role-of-artificial-intelligence-in-threat-detection-and-response/index.en.md

 ## Understanding Threat Detection

-Before delving into the role of AI, it's important to understand the process of threat detection. **Threat detection** involves identifying potential threats to an organization's systems or data.
+Before digging into the role of AI, it's important to understand the process of threat detection. **Threat detection** involves identifying potential threats to an organization's systems or data.
 It typically involves monitoring network traffic, log files, and system events to identify anomalies that could be indicative of a threat.
 Once a threat is detected, the security team can take steps to investigate and respond to it.

 ____